 7. Impact on you and your family.
 What choices will you make in completing your goals.
 What are the positive effects and adverse effects?
 Are you prepared to compromise?

-Your days and time spent on your blog will be different at times and that is ok.
+Your work days and time spent on your blog will be different at times and that is ok.
 The key is BALANCE.
 Make sure you set your priorities every day for that day.
 Your career, family, faith, and health are very important and each needs to be considered.
 Be aware that making changes are good responses.
 Your readers are people just like you.
 They will understand if you don’t post everyday.
 They may not be reading blogs every day.
 They will be following you because they identify with you!
 Writing more may actually hurt you if you flood your readers with info.
 And your posts can get buried as your readers try to navigate your blog.

 8. What part of your goals need to be met for you to feel successful?

-This final question is meant to let you know when you need to step back and take stock.
+This final question is meant to let you know and understand when you need to step back and take stock.
 Allow yourself to feel positive when you have accomplished a goal no matter how small.
 Your biggest critic will be yourself.
 Allow your successes to make you feel good about the time and energy you spend.
-It is the little things that when added together create the bigger successes you achieve.
+It is the little things, that when added together, create the bigger successes you achieve.
 Allow yourself to see the steps you have taken are moving you forward.
 If they aren’t, you need to reevaluate your goals.

 My goal in this series is to get bloggers to realize that the trials and tribulations you face are not a burden, nor are they unique to just you.
 Know yourself, define your needs and never be afraid to stumble, to change, and to grow!